JasperFx/jasper/documentation/documentation/messaging/messages.md

 1. Invoke the matching reader to read the raw `byte[]` data into a .Net object
 1. Now that you know the actual .Net type for the message, select the proper message handler and off it goes

-Also see <[linkto:documentation/messaging/routing/subscriptions]> for more information about how the `content-type` data is used to match up subscriptions.

 ## Message Type Identity

 Let's say that you have a basic message structure like this: